This post has been updated for 2018

 One of the most common marketing automation faceoffs is HubSpot vs Marketo.
 These two cloud-based industry leaders both have strong customer bases, high satisfaction scores, and a lot of overlap in features.
 But they aren’t the same.
-That’s why we built this side-by-side comparison chart: to help you understand their strengths and weaknesses, and choose the best solution for your company.

 Systems and Pricing